Recidiviz/public-dashboard/README.md

 #### Visual Studio Code

 - install the [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), and in your Workspace settings, set the ESLint Working Directories to an array of all the package directories.
-- install the [Jest plugin](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), and in your Workspace settings, set the "path to Jest" to `yarn test --`
+- install the [Jest plugin](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), and in your Workspace settings, set the "Jest command line" to `yarn test --`

 ### Other tools